Accredited Advice Agencies

 Disability Law Service

-We aim to respond to enquiries within 3-5 working days.
-Please note that we can only advise on discrimination in employment cases
+It covers community care, employment, housing and welfare benefits and aims to respond to enquiries within three to five working days.
+Please note that it can only advise on discrimination in employment cases.

 University of Edinburgh Free Legal Advice Centre